Chinese football: Unprecedented anti-corruption under the “losing game”, can the cause be found after sliding from the high point to the origin- BBC News 中文-breakinglatest.news-Breaking Latest News

 But less than a decade after the reform program began, the plans as a whole have suffered major setbacks.

-Under the three-year lockdown of the new crown epidemic, the Chinese Super League, which once boasted that it would become the “sixth largest league in the world“, collapsed at an alarming speed.
+Under the three-year lockdown of the new crown epidemic, the Chinese Super League, which once boasted that it would become the “sixth largest league in the world“, has regressed at an alarming rate.

 During the epidemic prevention and control period, the Chinese Super League came and went, and even when there were games, they could only play in empty venues without spectators, which severely hit ticket revenue and sponsor enthusiasm.